igor90007/Translator/contributing.md

-Code review results will be either in pull requests or as issues.
+Code review results exist either as draft pull requests or as issues.
+Merge requests possible only after code review.
+It needs for I can do a review before directly getting hit something in the master branch.
+Merge occurs only for PRs passed review.
+There are always draft pull requests for starting new features etc. Every fixed issue is a separate PR.